Faryl Smith: Record deal

 The day after the Britain's Got Talent finals, Max Clifford, speaking for Simon Cowell, said that it was "quite possible" that Cowell would be signing some of the finalists, including Smith.
+Though she did not sign with Syco, Cowell's record label, she did record a duet of "Walking in the Air" with Johnston, which appeared on his debut album, One Voice.
+Before the release of One Voice, it was revealed that Smith and her father were finalising the details of her record deal.

 In December 2008, Smith had signed a £2.3 million, multi-album deal with Universal Music Group.
+Universal claimed it intended to market Smith as a pop star.
 Neil Fisher, writing for The Times, described Smith as "heir apparent" to Jenkins; the pair had first met when Smith won a competition at the Llangollen International Musical Eisteddfod.
 By 2009, Jenkins was acting as a mentor to Smith.

 In January 2009 plans were released for Smith to perform with Plácido Domingo, an idea originally suggested by him.
 In an interview with the Metro, Smith talked about her future plans, insisting that she did not wish to be dubbed as the next Charlotte Church.
 She has also spoken of her desire to appear in films on top of her musical career.
 She said "Films and movies are something I'd really like to do.
 I've always wanted to act, so doing a film would be amazing."